 Email the Parades Chairman

-Public Relations Chairman Mike Smith
+Public Relations Chairman Shellie Hardsocg

-This is Mike’s third year as Public Relations (PR) Chairman.
+This is Shellie’s first year as Public Relations (PR) Chairman.
 The PR Committee provides information to the general public, facilitates media events, and serves as hosts for sponsors, visiting rodeo royalty, and other special guests.
 Public Relations volunteers help to produce and distribute publications such as the official Cheyenne Frontier Days™ (CFD) Souvenir Program, Schedule of Events, and Media Guide.
 The PR volunteers also represent CFD at promotional shows and other events throughout the year.
 These volunteers also provide photography services to other CFD committees and coordinate social media and other promotions.
 Public Relations also produce the Behind the Chute Tours during the Celebration.
 The CFD Western Invitational Art Show is also an arm of the PR Committee.

-Years of CFD Service: 21 years
+Years of CFD Service: 30 years

 Email the Public Relations Chairman

-This is Jason’s first year as Rodeo Chairman, his committee oversees all aspects of the nine rodeo performances and slack events.
+This is Jason’s second year as Rodeo Chairman, his committee oversees all aspects of the nine rodeo performances and slack events.
 Production activities range from actual rodeo duties done to bring the show to the viewing public; to behind the scenes activities such as contracting with the stock contractors, announcers, bullfighters, clowns, and specialty acts.
 He works year round with the governing bodies of Rodeo, the PRCA, and WPRA.
-Other behind the scenes activities include checking in and accounting of the approximately 1,800 contestants, keeping the official results, calculating payoffs, and issuing winnings to contestants.
+Other behind the scenes activities include checking in and accounting of the approximately 1,600 contestants, keeping the official results, calculating payoffs, and issuing winnings to contestants.
 Other areas of responsibility for the committee are the Cowboy Hospitality area, coordinating the annual cattle drive to kick off Frontier days, the finals Calcutta, Night of Champions Award ceremony, working with veterinarians to ensure the care and responsible treatment of all livestock.

 Family: Wife – Sheila; Son – Corey Pounds; Grandchildren – Paisley and Melody